maxhougas/arma1button/README.md

 - creds: contains your actual Steam credentials in plaintext.
 Super-duper secure, never blind or delete this file.
 Not included.
 - dexec.sh: invokes docker exec.
 Can only take a single argument.
 - dockerfile.db: used when invoking docker build (build.sh).
 Will contain plaintext credentials.
 Discharged and deleted after use by prepfolder.sh
+- installmod.sh: invokes docker exec > steamcmd.sh.
+Useful for mods that DLs that time out.
+Does not link anything.
+- linkkey.sh: invoked by cheapinstall.sh.
+Creates softlinks.
+- linkmod.sh: invoked by cheapinstall.sh.
+Creates softlinks.
 - missionlist: contains idnumbers and mission names.
 Mission names *MUST* end with .[mapcode].
 - modlist: contains idnumbers and modnames.
 Mod names are arbitrary, but this system assumes names contain only [0-9A-Za-z._-]*.
 - patharma: contains the full path to .../Arma\ 3\ Server, it is rendered as /Arma 3 Server though, be careful with that.